Tips & Tricks for Bonding in the NICU

 Many parents know that bonding after childbirth is important for both parents and baby, and you may have had some ideas about what this meant to you.
 You might have visualized yourself holding your baby right after the birth, looking into his or her eyes lovingly, or just lying skin-to-skin for a time.
 No matter what your vision, the reality of birthing a medically fragile infant is typically very different from these images.
 You may not have been able to hold, let alone touch, your baby right away and you may now be worried that you have lost a major opportunity to bond with your baby.
 Please know that this is not true.
 There are many other ways to bond with your baby – even during his or her NICU stay.

+Quiet soft voice will offers a sense of comfort.
+Babies are familiar your voice from inside the womb so hearing it now might be able help stabilize him or her.
 Bonding will look different for each individual family due to each baby’s unique circumstances.
 Certain factors – such as mom’s health, the baby’s medical issues, diagnoses and gestation at birth – will affect the ways in which families can bond.

 For example, a baby born at 25 weeks cannot be held right away due to its size and medical instability, but a baby born at 34 weeks may be held, depending on his or her medical issues.
 Even so, some babies are able to tolerate touch very well, while others cannot tolerate touch at all during the initial phase of life.
 If you were unable to hold your baby within the first 24 hours or the first several weeks of life, please rest assured that your opportunity to bond with your baby was not completely lost.
 Bonding truly is a process.